Body Language (game show): Main Game

 If the guesser did not solve the puzzle, the guesser on the opposing team chose a blank to reveal and then offered a guess.
 The teams alternated in this manner until one guesser solved the puzzle.
 If neither of the guessers solved it after all seven blanks were filled, the clue-givers were then allowed one guess each.
 If neither of them could solve it, the solution was revealed and the money carried over to the next puzzle.
 If, after time ran out, the original clue-giver revealed a word that had not been guessed, the opposing team received the first chance at the puzzle.

 In the first round, each puzzle was worth $100, and the celebrities gave clues while the contestants guessed.
 The team members traded roles for the second round, with the puzzle value increased to $250.
-The first team to reach $500 won the championship; due to the scoring structure, this could only be accomplished if the same team won the money for both puzzles in the second round.
-If neither team had reached $500, one more puzzle was played with no clues acted out.
-The two contestants took turns revealing one blank at a time and offering a guess, and the champion contestant decided who would start.
-The first contestant to solve the puzzle won the game and an additional $250.
+The first team to reach $500 won the game.
+If neither team had reached $500 at the end of the second round, a $250 playoff puzzle was played with no clues acted out.
+The two contestants alternated revealing one blank at a time and offering a guess, with the champion deciding who would have the first turn, and the first one to solve it won the game.

 Beginning with the sixth week of the series, parentheses were placed around the two words in each puzzle that were not available to be acted out.
-Starting on September 3, 1985 and continuing for the rest of the run, any contestant who got their celebrity partner to guess all five words during the second round won a $500 bonus, which did not affect the scores.
+Starting on September 3, 1985, and continuing for the rest of the run, any contestant who got their celebrity partner to guess all five words during the second round won a $500 bonus, which did not affect the scores.

-Bonus round
+Bonus Round (The Sweepstakes)

 In the first half of the bonus round, one team member had 60 seconds to act out up to 10 words or phrases.
-Originally, the celebrity gave the clues; starting on June 10, 1985, the contestant had the choice to give or receive the clues.
+Originally, the celebrity gave the clues; starting on June 10, 1985, the champion decided whether to give or receive the clues.
 As in the main game, the clue-giver could pass on a word and return to it if time allowed.
-Each correct guess awarded $100.
+The champion received $100 for each correct word.
 An illegal clue eliminated only the current word instead of ending the round.

 For the second half, the clue-giver had to act out three new words or phrases in 20 seconds.
 Guessing all three multiplied the first-half total by 10, for a maximum bonus of $10,000; a failure awarded the first-half total to the player.
 Any illegal clue ended this half of the bonus round immediately.